 If you are using crystal or tablet iodine, follow the manufacturer’s instructions.
 Typically, a bottle of crystal iodine can treat up to 2000 quarts of water (Instructables, 2008).

 Iodine is sensitive to light and should always be stored in a dark bottle.
 Like Chlorine, Iodine can come in the form of tablets which allow for convenience and ease of carrying.

 Read our article on iodine water purification tablets to find out more.

 Disadvantages: Depends heavily on weather, Very slow even on sunny days

 Solar purification is an effective process when traditional purification methods are unavailable, such as when backpacking, living off-grid, or in emergency situations.
 The ultraviolet rays of the sun are effective in killing bacteria and viruses.

 A popular misconception about the safety of stagnant pond water is that the sun's heat kills any potentially dangerous microbes in the water.
 The reality is that stagnant ponds should always be considered unsafe because the water below the surface is an ideal breeding ground for bacteria and mosquitoes.

 One way to disinfect water through solar purification is through the use of plastic bottles and sunlight.
 Remove all labels and paper from the bottles and ensure they have no scratches.
-Fill them with water to about three quarters full, shake for a half-minute to activate the oxygen, fill with water to the brim, cover, and then lay it horizontally and expose to direct sunlight (Water Benefits Health).
+Fill them with water to about three-quarters full, shake for a half-minute to activate the oxygen, fill with water to the brim, cover, and then lay it horizontally, and expose it to direct sunlight (Water Benefits Health).

 How to Use a Solar Still